 Check out our Museum Guide for a list of the Best Kansas City Museums.

 Kaleidoscope is a Kansas City favorite!
-Kaleidoscope is one of many free thing to do in Kansas City.
+Kaleidoscope is one of many free things to do in Kansas City.
 The creation center offers children the opportunity to create, explore, and design works of art using leftover materials from Hallmark.
 It’s a fun place to let your child’s creativity and imagination shine and has offered our family countless hours of fun over the last few years.
 Be sure to check their schedule online as they do fill up and space is limited.
+Reservations are required.

-Hours – Open Monday thru Saturday, Admission subject to availability
+Hours – Open Monday thru Saturday, Admission is subject to availability

 Price Point – Free

 Pro Tip – Kaleidoscope accepts group visits, plan a trip with your friends and family